Photo credit: Alexandra Marcu, Unsplash

 Body corporate affairs are covered and include:

-Body corporate meaning: in case you are wondering what a body corporate is - it can be an incorporated association, incorporated statutory body or a cooperative.
+Body corporate meaning: in case you are wondering what a body corporate is - it's a company registered by ASIC in Australia.

 Company affairs in management and financial situations include: